jorexdeveloper/termux-nethunter/README.md

 However, if you have tried following the steps above with root permissions in Termux, then you have probably not succeeded because installing and running the system with root permissions in Termux can have unintended effects and should never be done (unless you are sure of what you are doing); otherwise, you might end up **damaging your device**.

-For that reason, I added an **anti-root fuse** to the install script that prevents the installation process if Termux has root access.
+For that reason, I added a **safety check** to the install script that terminates the installation process if Termux has root access.

 There should not be a good enough reason to launch the system when Termux has root permissions because harmless root privileges are still simulated in the system with the help of proot.